aprativ/Social-Media-Stocks-Visualization/README.md

 # Social-Media-Stocks-Visualization
-Visualization of the daily closing stock value of 5 social media platforms: Facebook, Snapchat, Pinterest, ETSY, and Twitter.
+Visualization of the daily closing stock value of 5 social media platforms( Facebook, Snapchat, Pinterest, ETSY, and Twitter) using R's ggplot2 and Plotly

 Citation of Dataset: